Akshat7274/NU_GrubGrab/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
+To build a common interface for NU food order built with MERN stack - MongoDB, Express.js, React, and Node.js.

+## 💡 Idea / Solution <a name = "idea"></a>
 NU Grubgrab, NIIT University's first multi-outlet food ordering app.

 This acts as a common interface for NIIT university's food outlets, namely